You can add new sites from the Network Dashboard and configure your SD-WAN network.

-When the Site mode or role (under Site Details tab) is selected as Branch and Security field (under Interface tab) is selected as Untrusted PPPoE Dynamic option will be available under Client Mode.
+When the Site mode (under Site Details tab) is selected as Branch and Security field (under Interface tab) is selected as Untrusted, the PPPoE Dynamic option is available under Client Mode.

 Citrix SD-WAN act as a PPPoE client.
 It authenticates with PPPoE server and obtains dynamic IP address, or uses static IP address to establish PPPoE connections.